wp-plugins/multiple-approvals/readme.txt

 == Description ==

 When the requirements (set in the plugin settings page) are met, the pending post becomes published.
 The plugin also shows the progress of the approval system.
+Post here or post your comment at the [plugin website](http://code.tseivan.com/multiple-approvals/)

 == Installation ==